merrycheng/PHBS_BlockChain_2018-1/README.md

 ## 4.3.
 Supply and distribution:

-Initial token will have a supply of 10,000,000,000 2PS with a sub unit of 10-9.
-Such a large distribution has been proven to favor a wider distribution between users than lower amounts, helping to fight speculation and monopolies.
+2PS total supply has been fixed to 10,000,000,000 2PS with a sub unit of 10-9.
+Such a large supply is known to favor a wider distribution between users than lower amounts, helping to fight speculation and monopolies.
 The token is 90%* pre-minted (see 8.1) with an initial global distribution as follow:

 -	ITO (pre-sales in 3 rounds): 30%
 -	Airdrop to existing EOS wallets: 10%